1. Purpose

 5.1 The Senior Vice President (Domestic and International Development) is the Responsible Officer of this policy.

-5.2 The Marketing and Recruitment Department has responsibility for implementing the policy and procedures, including ongoing compliance with legislation and monitoring performance and activities of representatives.
+5.2 The International Development team has responsibility for implementing the policy and procedures, including ongoing compliance with legislation and monitoring performance and activities of representatives.

 Monitoring Representatives and Agreement Renewal Procedures